Macedovin/FoodExplorer_API/README.md

 	Existing and registered dishes can be deleted at any time.

-	In order to delete an existing dish a request using the **DELETE** method must be sended to the URL bellow:
+	In order to delete an existing dish a request using the **DELETE** method must be sent to the URL bellow:

 	`http://localhost:3333/dishes/:id`